-- a.
-A pre-application conference is held, at which time a decision will be made as to whether a separate preliminary and final development plan shall be submitted, or if a combined preliminary and final development plan shall be submitted. - b.
-Applicant submits the preliminary plan or combined preliminary/final development plan to the planning services department 30 days prior to the planning board meeting. - c.
-The planning services department shall notify property owners within a 500-foot radius, as identified by the current county tax roll, of the property proposed for development with a public notice at least five days prior to the board meeting.
-The public notice shall state the date, time and place of the board meeting.
-Notice shall be at the expense of the applicant. - d.
-Planning board meeting is held and the final plan is forwarded to city council for review and action. - e.
-The city council shall set a date for a public hearing. - f.
-The city shall mail a letter describing the development and, if necessary, a map or other graphic information to all property owners within 500 feet of the development, at least 30 days prior to the city council public hearing. - g.
-A public notice shall be published in a local newspaper of general distribution stating the time, place and purpose of the hearing at least ten days prior to the public hearing. - h.
-City council conducts a public hearing and makes the final decision. - (b) General conditions, procedures and standards. - (1) Preapplication conference.
-Prior to submitting a formal application for approval of a proposed new development plan or plan for an addition to an existing development, the owners shall request a preapplication conference with city staff to review: - a.
-The relationship between the proposed development plan and the surrounding land usage and the comprehensive plan of the city. - b.
-The adequacy of the existing and proposed vehicular and pedestrian right-of-way, utilities and other public facilities and services, which will serve the proposed development. - c.
-The character, design and applicability of the following factors: - 1.
+(i) Applicant submits eleven (11) copies of the final plan to the Department of Planning and Neighborhood Development thirty (30) days prior to the planning board meeting.

+- (j) Public notification of the planning board meeting shall be the same as for the preliminary plan. - (k) A planning board meeting is held and the final plan is forwarded to city council for review and action. - The city clerk shall set a date for a public hearing to be conducted during a regularly scheduled city council meeting. - (m) Public notification of the city council public hearing shall be the same as for the preliminary plan. - (n) City council conducts a public hearing and makes the final decision. - (B) General conditions, procedures and standards. - (1) Preapplication conference.
+Prior to submitting a formal application for approval of a proposed new development plan or plan for an addition to an existing development, the owners(s) shall request a preapplication conference with the staff of the Department of Planning and Neighborhood Development, engineering department, the Inspection Services Department, the department of leisure services, the traffic engineer, the fire department, the architectural review board, the Escambia County Utilities Authority, and/or other appropriate staff to review: - (a) The relationship between the proposed development plan and the surrounding land usage and the Comprehensive Plan of the city. - (b) The adequacy of the existing and proposed vehicular and pedestrian right-of-way, utilities and other public facilities and services, which will serve the proposed development. - (c) The character, design and applicability of the following factors: - 1.
 Traffic control; - 2.
 Noise reduction; - 3.
 Sign and light control; - 4.
 Preservation of open space and visual corridors; - 5.
 Police and fire protection; - 6.
 Storm drainage; - 7.
 Landscaping; - 8.
-Fencing and screening; and - 9.
-Other matters specifically relevant to the proposed development site necessary to foster desirable living and working conditions and compatibility with the existing environment.
+Fencing and screening; and

+9. Other matters specifically relevant to the proposed development site necessary to foster desirable living and working conditions and compatibility with the existing environment.

 At the time of the preapplication conference, the developer shall provide a sketch plan indicating the location of the proposed development and its relationship to surrounding properties.
-The advisory meeting should provide insight to both the developer and the city staff regarding potential development problems that might otherwise result in costly plan revisions or unnecessary delay in development.
+The advisory meeting should provide insight to both the developer and the city staff regarding potential development problems which might otherwise result in costly plan revisions or unnecessary delay in development.
 At this time a decision will be made as to whether the review process will require a separate preliminary and final plan or if they can be combined.